Dexedrine Detox & Rehab

 - Heightened blood pressure

 - Mood swings

 - Depression and suicidal thoughts

 - Nightmares and hallucinations

 Withdrawal symptoms arise within 4-8 hours after Dexedrine was last consumed.
-Withdrawal symptoms typically fade around the 5-6 day mark.
+Withdrawal symptoms typically fade around the 5–6-day mark.
 Chronic Dexedrine addicts who have built up a tolerance to the drug are offered a tapered detox regime.

-Here clients are not expected to suddenly stop consuming Dexedrine but instead are gradually weaned off the drug.
-A tapered approach to Dexedrine detox means clients reach the abstinence goal without experiencing discomforting withdrawal symptoms.
+Here at Cassiobury Court, clients are not expected to suddenly stop consuming Dexedrine but instead are gradually weaned off the drug.
+A tapered approach to Dexedrine detox means clients reach the abstinence goal without experiencing a huge amount of discomfort from withdrawal symptoms.

-Treating the psychological aspects of addiction
+Treating the Psychological Aspects of Addiction

-Once therapy sessions concluded a tailored relapse prevention and aftercare plan is drawn up.
+Once therapy sessions conclude, a tailored relapse prevention and aftercare plan is drawn up.
 We encourage clients to attend Narcotics Anonymous groups in their local area.
 Aftercare sessions are provided each Saturday at our Watford centre.

 Cassiobury Court is a drug and alcohol rehabilitation centre located in London.
 We welcome people from all walks of life into our rehab, we’re here to help anyone who needs it.